Manuscript Critique

 Self-publishing itself is easy,

-but selling self-published books can be difficult.
+But selling self-published books can be difficult.

 Know what to expect and be prepared before you proceed.